emileDesmaili/emileDesmaili.github.io/_pages/cv.md

 ## Work experience

 * 2022-2023: **Research Intern** - NASA Goddard Institute for Spaces Studies
-  * Graudate Researcher at NASA GISS & Columbia University's Department of Earth and Environmental Engineering, jointly supervised by Prof. Upmanu Lall and Dr. Michael Puma.
+  * Graduate Researcher at NASA GISS & Columbia University's Department of Earth and Environmental Engineering, jointly supervised by Prof. Upmanu Lall and Dr. Michael Puma.
   * Topic: Using hierarchical Bayesian models to explore the driving factors of global migration, and develop improved probabilistic projections of bilateral migration flows
 * 2021-2022: **Data Scientist** - Ekimetrics